 In a previous tutorial, we saw how we can define geometry in Python based on a single input.
 But what if we want to work with inputs that contain multiple values?
 Let's extend our definition to see how this works.
 For this exercise we will use as a starting point the solution to the previous challenge.
 If you don't have it handy you can download it here:

-grasshopper setup Creating a grid of circles
+Creating a grid of circles

-There are two main ways to handle multi-value inputs with the Python component.
-The default way is to have the Python component act just like any other component in Grasshopper.
+component act just like any other component in Grasshopper.
 This means that when you plug in a multi-value data stream into any of the component's inputs, the component will execute once for each value in the stream.
 This is how our component is working now.
 You can see that in the script we are only referencing a single point, and the component is actually running 25 times to create a circle for each point in the stream.

-The second way to handle multi-value data streams is to bring them directly into the Python component as a List.
+component as a List.
 In this case the component will execute only once, and you can work with the different values directly in the script.
-To enable this kind of input you need to right-click on the input's name in the Python component and select 'List Access'.
-Now all 25 points are brought into our script as a Python List, so we will need to change our code to iterate over all the points and create a circle for each one.
+To enable this kind of input you need to right-click on the input's name in the Python

 So which of these strategies should you use when working with multi-value data streams?

 For simple tasks where you only want to deal with one value at a time it is often easier to use 'Item Access' mode and let Grasshopper handle the iterating.
-However, for more complex tasks it is often easier to bring the data in all at once using 'List Access' mode and use Python's Loops and Conditionals to deal with it directly.
+However, for more complex tasks it is often easier to bring the data in all at once using 'List Access' mode and use Python's loops and conditionals to deal with it directly.
 Often this allows you to work around Grasshopper's complicated DataTree structure which can be confusing and non-intuitive for advanced tasks involving complex data structures.
-We will look at Loops and Conditionals in the next guide and see how we can use 'List Access' and 'Tree Access' to bring in multi-item data from Grasshopper directly into Python.
+We will look at loops and conditionals in the next guide and see how we can use 'List Access' and 'Tree Access' to bring in multi-item data from Grasshopper directly into Python.
 For this exercise we will stick with the default method of using 'Item Access' to process each input one at a time.

 To finish this exercise, let's add an attractor point to our model that will be used to control the radius of each circle in the grid.
-So we can control the point position interactively in the Rhino model, we will first create a point in Rhino using the Point command.
-Then, we will pull the point into Grasshopper by referencing it in a Point container component.
+So we can control the point position interactively in the Rhino model, we will first create a point in Rhino using the Point

-First create a Point component using the same method as in the previous exercise.
+component using the same method as in the previous exercise.
 This time, however, when you click 'Set One Point' and go to the Rhino window to set the point, check the command bar and make sure the Type is set to 'Point'.
 This will allow you to reference an existing point by selecting it in the model.
 Now click the point you created earlier to select it.
-This should bring you back to the Grasshopper canvas where the Point component should turn white, representing that the point was successfully brought in.
+This should bring you back to the Grasshopper canvas where the Point

-Now that we have our point in Grasshopper we can use it to control the radius of each circle based on the distance of each circle from this attractor point.
-To do so let's use a Distance component to first calculate the distance between each point in our grid and the point we referenced from Rhino.
-Then we can plug this distance value into the Python component's y input to set the radius for each circle dynamically based on its distance from the attractor point.
+input to set the radius for each circle dynamically based on its distance from the attractor point.
 This will create a pattern of circles with centers at each point in the grid and which all pass through the attractor point.
 This makes sense since each circle's radius (the distance from center to edge) is the same as the distance between each circle's center point and the attractor.

-To control how the distance effects the radius we can add a bit of arithmetic—for example we can use the Division A/B component to first divide the distance by some constant value before using it to set the circle radius.
+To control how the distance effects the radius we can add a bit of arithmetic—for example we can use the Division A/B

-grasshopper setup Controlling circle radius with an attractor point
+Controlling circle radius with an attractor point

 This gives our circles a dynamic relationship to the referenced attractor point, allowing us to create different patterns by moving the point in the Rhino document.

-grasshopper setup Moving the point to change the circle radii
+Moving the point to change the circle radii

 This concludes our basic implementation of an attractor point grid using Grasshopper and Python.
 In case you got lost along the way, you can download a finished version of the demo here: